mariache/mariache/README.md

 ## Hi, I'm Salam 👋

-### I'm a husband, happy father and a huge fan of React!
+### Husband, Happy father and a Huge fan of React!

 <br />
 I'm a software developer who is passionate about making the world a better place at least a bit.
 Some technologies I enjoy working with include: <br /><br />